stat545ubc-2021/mda-maira1220/Minidata-3_files/Minidata-3.md

 <!-------------------------- Start your work below ---------------------------->

-Considering the results from `Research question 2,` I choose three `species_names` and I analyze the relationship between the `diameter`and the `date_planted`.
+Choosing three `species_names`.
+I want to analyze the relationship between the `diameter`and the `date_planted`.
 The question I would like to answer is: can I find any correlations between these two values?
 I hypothesize that if the trees are older, the diameter would be larger.

+I created a new column with only the year from the `planted-date`.
+With the function `min`, I get the oldest year which is 1993.
+Using this year I use the `lm` function to fit a model that makes predictions.
+Use `I()` to make the intercept so that the “beginning” of our dataset (1993) corresponds to ‘0’ in the model.
+This makes all the years in the data set relative to the first year, 1993.
+I store the outcome into `fitmodel.`

+And finally I used `unclass` function to take a look at how the `lm()` object actually looks like.

 ``` r
 vancouver_trees